📢 Get 50% off shorts when you buy gloves (automatically applied)

 Cleaning and Storage Tips

-• Air Dry Only: Hang wraps straight to prevent wrinkles creating weak spots in the fabric
+- Air Dry Only: Hang wraps straight to prevent wrinkles which create weak spots in the fabric

-• Rolling Technique: Store clean wraps by rolling them tightly from the thumb loop end to maintain shape
+- Rolling Technique: Store clean wraps by rolling them tightly from the thumb loop end to maintain their shape

 When to Replace Your Hand Wraps